 All the Ministries/Departments/Agencies and industry (PSU/private) who agree to be the consortium partners would enjoy the following privileges:

-During the evaluation of projects preference will be given for those projects which have industry participation or start-up involvement.
+During the evaluation of projects which have industry participation or start-up involvement will be considered.
 As common experiences reveal that many of the research initiatives eventually do not yield a product or process mainly due to lack of participation of stake holders (industry, user, beneficiary) right from the beginning, it is now decided that all IMPRINT-2 proposals must make an attempt to identify and involve an industry partner or potential user group/agency who would offer financial support of up to 50% of the budget and undertake field trial of the prototype developed by the concerned project.
-The application format will include such provision to indicate the industry partner.
+At least 25% of the project cost should be supported by the Industry out of which at least 10 % should be by Cash.

 The industry partners offering substantial project funding will be given a privilege of the 'first use clause' through a separate MoU to be signed between the PI/host Institution and them with prior approval of the Apex/Steering Committee.